The Philosophy of Individual Valuism

 Value:

 Good and bad.
 Right and wrong.
 Moral and immoral.
-The English language has many such words to denote value, or how a person, place, thing, quality, or event is worth having or existing.
-The importance of being able to correctly perceive value should be clear.
+There are many words to describe value, or how a person, place, thing, quality, or event is worth having or existing.
 Value must be recognized in order to want to possess something, to want something to happen, or to want something to be a certain way.
 Additionally, it is necessary to know what is better than something else.
 That is, to have the ability to prefer respect over shame, activity over stagnation, and even life over death.

 But how is value measured, exactly?
 What justification is required to call something useful, desirable, or good?
-Let’s evaluate that question with something that seems to be a pretty obvious value: healthiness.
-What responses would people give if they were asked why they value their health (defined as being free from disease and having typical human capabilities)?
-They could simply say that it suits them to value health or that’s just how they are.
-They could indicate that health is a major part of their happiness or ability to enjoy life and is therefore valuable.
+Examine that question with something that seems to have obvious value: healthiness.
+What responses would people give if they were asked why they should value good health (defined as being free from disease and having typical human capabilities)?
+They could simply say that it suits them to value health or that is just how they are.
+They could say that health is a major part of their happiness or ability to enjoy life and is therefore valuable.
 They could say that they were taught or commanded to value health.
-They could say that health has value because it is instrumental for something else that is believed to be valuable, such as physical activity, interaction with society, or autonomy.
+They could say that health has value because it is instrumental for something else that is believed to be valuable, such as physical activity, interaction with society, or ability to work or travel.

 Subjective Value:

 In describing value, I have mentioned words such as “desirable” and “preferable” several times.
-Notice that these words only have meaning relative to a consciousness.
+Notice that these words only have meaning relative to a mind.
 “Bob desires good health.”
-“World peace is preferred (over war) by Susan.”
+“Peace is preferred over war by Susan.”
 Something cannot be valued without a consciousness.
 It makes no sense to say that anything is valued objectively because if there is no subject, there can be no preference for anything.
 The act of charity cannot be found to be good without a mind any more than the smell of a flower can be found to be pleasant without a nose.
 Unfortunately, most people are reared to believe the opposite.
-They are taught that value is defined by some impersonal standard that one is supposed to have or find.
+They are taught that value is defined by some impersonal standard that one is supposed to know or discover.
 Such a standard cannot exist.
 Value is a property that exists within minds.
 Something can be valued by some people in the world, nobody in the world, or even everyone in the world, but there cannot be a value that is “objective,” “necessary,” or “a priori.”
 In other words, there cannot be anything that is desirable to, and independent of, every possible point of view.
-Any belief that such a value exists can only be supported by a naïve argument that fails to make a connection between what exists and what ought to be.
+Any belief that such a value exists can only be supported by unsound arguments that fail to make a connection between what exists and what ought to be.
 In order for something to have value, there must be a point of view to perceive it.
 Knowing value requires a mind to think in the same way as knowing beauty requires eyes to see.

-But despite how value without consciousness is a concept as absurd as sight without eyes, people have wasted thousands of years looking for the “true” measure of value, or coming up with various principles to determine goodness.
+Despite how value without consciousness is a concept as absurd as sight without eyes, people have wasted thousands of years looking for the “true” measure of value, or coming up with various principles to determine goodness.
 None of them have ever provided any real justification.
 Many of them simply created value systems based around mysticism and refused to explain any further, proclaiming the authority of the supernatural.
-Some believed that reason alone can prescribe value, as if there exists some logical process that explains the objective worth of self-interest, utility, pleasure, other people, certain ways of living, or whatever.
-Both types have convinced many that aren’t willing to think, but they have never really proven anything.
+Some believed that reason alone can prescribe value, as if there exists some logical process that explains the worth of self-interest, utility, pleasure, other people, certain ways of living, or whatever.
+Both types have convinced many that are not willing to think but they have never really proven anything.

-Second, how does one judge value?
 Value is that which affects the universe in a desirable way, but how does one evaluate such a thing?
 Certainly there must be a foundation for value that is better than choosing what is preferable on a whim!
 There certainly is.
 The ability for an entity to judge value lies in the foundation of its thought.
 In humans, this is the nervous system.
 Essentially, we come to know what is preferable through pleasant and unpleasant sensations.
 Sensory input creates the framework for what is considered good and bad.
 A computer, which is not capable of feeling any sensations, is incapable of judging value at all.
-There can be no “logical” reason to want one thing over another if a difference cannot be observed between them.
+No logic can be used to prefer one thing over another if a difference cannot be observed between them.
 The interaction of biology and the external world that determines the way in which a person comes to know something as positive or negative is a complex system that creates a person’s ability to judge what is good to him.

-Note that this ability involves more than simply defining morality by what feels right at the moment.
+Note that this ability involves more than simply defining value by what feels right at the moment.
 Sensations are only the building blocks of the ability to know goodness.
 Over time, a person is able to judge what is good and bad beyond immediate causes and sensations derived from effects.
-They are able to know that (in general) helping friends is good and that breaking promises is bad without largely considering what is pleasurable.
+They are able to know that, in general, having friends is good and that breaking promises is bad without largely considering what is pleasurable.
 They are able to judge value in ways that don’t rely on feelings.
 They can prefer such things as truth and wisdom over feeling good.
 However, sensory input is essential in the development of values.
 If goodness is what is desirable, how can people identify what is desirable without feeling anything?
 They can’t, unless they accept goodness automatically.
 Only in the framework created by sensory input can one know value.

-I also want to make clear the distinctions between Individual Valuism and views of moral relativism, which argue that ethical assertions are relative to the traditions or beliefs of a culture, individual, or group.
-On the surface, there may not appear to be much of a difference between the two.
-The most obvious difference is that Individual Valuism only recognizes ethics relative to individuals; a person is not morally bound to the views of any culture or group.
+I also want to denounce historical views of moral relativism that argue that ethical assertions are relative to the traditions or beliefs of a culture, individual, or group.
+The most obvious reason is that values exist as relative to individuals; a person is not morally bound to the views of any culture or group.
 Furthermore, traditions and beliefs are not the same as values.
 Values are what actually result in good consequences to a person.
 A child could believe that inoculations are bad, but they may actually be good to him, if they save him from a terrible illness.
-A group of savages may sacrifice animals because tradition tells them to, but doing so may actually be bad to them, if not sacrificing the animals would’ve had better results.
-For some reason that escapes me, some people say that relativism implies that all moral decisions are equally valid and should be tolerated.
-In any case, this should not be applied to Individual Valuism.
-An individual is at liberty to consider his values first and reject and respond to opposing judgments.
+Someone could sacrifice animals because tradition tells him to, but doing so may actually be bad to him, if the animals would be more useful alive.
+For some reason, some people say that having relative ethics implies that all moral decisions are equally valid and should be tolerated.
+There is no valid reasoning for this.
+All individuals are at liberty to consider their values first and reject and respond to opposing judgments.

 Culture, Reality, and Religion